Table of Contents |

 Learning New Programming Languages for the Labs

 If you want to learn a new programming language for your lab, consider the following.
 Students are always encouraged to learn new things and new programming languages.
 Haskell, for instance, is also a particularly good language for the labs.
-Because ML, Haskell, and Scala have built-in pattern matching, several transformations are easier to implement than in Java.
+Because ML, Haskell, and Scala have built-in pattern matching, several transformations are easier to implement than in Java.- Unfortunately, course staff cannot provide much assistance in learning new languages.
+You have to learn your programming language of choice from a language reference or tutorials.

 Standard ML